 Use an automated script

-Manually editing this file becomes a bit tedious after a while, so there is a script available that automates the changes to /etc/init.d/enable_autosleep.sh
+Manually editing this file becomes a bit tedious after a while, so there is a script available that automates the changes to /etc/init.d/enable_autosleep.sh.

 To install